 Ideal Client Profile: Attracting affluent clients means not taking anyone and everyone as clients.
 Once you get clear about the kind of clients you would like to work with, something magical happens.
 You start attracting them!
 I help you create this profile which you can display on your website.

-Custom Website: There are two types of sites: templates and custom-designed sites.
-It's perfectly fine to start out with a template site developer who specializes in financial advisors, but after a year or two I strongly recommend using a custom designer who knows how to use search engine optimization.
+Custom Website: There are two types of sites: templates and custom.
+It's perfectly fine to start out with a template site developer who specializes in the financial industry, but after a year or two I strongly recommend using a custom designer who knows how to use search engine optimization.
 This can help you attract clients from anywhere - why be focused on a narrow geographic area when the world is your oyster?

 If you follow this branding checklist you will attract quality clients who seek you out to do business with you.
 You will create an image and identity of trust and competence.
 Practice my Gold Marketing Rule: Don't be bland with your brand!

 At the bare minimum, you should start out with a highly visual custom website with expert, quality design using compelling visuals and built-in Call to Action visuals.
 Make sure your developer uses search engine optimization (SEO) and Responsive Design in your package.
 Expect to pay between $4,500 and $10,000 for a custom site that will bring you ideal clients.

 After your new website goes live, and as your budget allows, seek additonal design pieces:

 - Business cards that are designed front and back (using the back to SELL your services - ask me how)